maziac/DeZog/documentation/Usage.md

 Caveats:

-- Other than for sjasmplus WPMEMs are evaluated also in not assembled areas, e.g. in case the surrounding IF/ENDIF is not valid.
+- Other than for sjasmplus WPMEMs are evaluated also in not assembled areas in the list file, e.g. in case the surrounding IF/ENDIF is not valid.
 - The 'memory breakpoints' used in ZEsarUX have 2 specific limitations:
     - Imagine you have set a watchpoint WPMEM at address 4000h.
 If a byte is written to 4000h, e.g. with "LD (4000h),A" the break will occur, no problem.